HomeTrue North Blog

 3. Winter Festival of Lights, Niagara Falls

-Do you want to participate in a larger-than-life experience this winter?
-The Niagara Falls Winter Festival of Lights is worth all the hype and hoopla.
-Started 40 years ago in the year 1982, this illuminating winter festival of lights extravaganza is the largest free outdoor light carnival in Canada.
+Started in 1982, the Niagara Falls Winter Festival of Lights is the largest free outdoor light carnival in Canada.
 It attracts more than one million people every year.
 With the entire Niagara adorned with beautiful lights, this magical experience enchants you in every way.
-Brace yourself for the fireworks, concerts, and ultimate festivities.
+Be entranced by fireworks, concerts, and ultimate festivities.

 • Location: Niagara Falls